Qiyun Woo

-Qiyun Woo is a Singaporean environmental activist, content creator, climate activist and artist.
-Woo also serves as a Sustainability Consultant with the Unravel Carbon and also an author at Green is the New Black.
+Qiyun Woo is a Singaporean environmental activist, ethical content creator, climate activist and artist.
+Woo also serves as a Sustainability Consultant with the Unravel Carbon and also an author at Green is the New Black, and was named as one of BBC's 100 Most Inspiring and Influential Women of the Year 2023.

 Early life and education

 Woo was born in 1997 in Singapore.
 She attained a Bachelor of Environmental Studies from the National University of Singapore (NUS).

 Career

 Woo worked as the community lead at the Green is the New Black.
 Woo then worked at the Economic Development Board as an Associate then as a Senior Associate.
-Woo subsequent worked with Deloitee as a Risk Advisory Consultant.
+Woo subsequent worked with Deloitte as a Risk Advisory Consultant.
 Woo currently works with Unravel Carbon as a Sustainability Consultant and is also an Author with Green is the New Black.